Solowise130/JAVASCRIPT-OPERATORS/README.md

 # JAVASCRIPT-OPERATORS
-This repository encompasses all J.S Operators and their application.
+This repository elucidates on all J.S Operators and their application.

 https://github.com/Solowise130/JAVASCRIPT-OPERATORS